leucos/leucos.github.io/_posts/2015-03-14-testing-ansible-roles-part-1.md

 {% endhighlight %}

-The `tests` directory will be sued for our tests later.
+The `tests` directory will be used for our tests later.

 If you already have a role want to convert it, create the `tests/ansible- nginx/inventory` file and skip straight to